AaronFilson/guessing-game-2/README.md

 In this project we learned about delays, bits and bytes, and how to load images into a DOM with JS.
 Nkiru learned a lot of hex, and interaction of files.
 Fun!

 And many commands and shortcuts!
+-Altered for code style, and added inline comments.